flipcoder/siege-tools/README.md

 ###sgrun (SiegeRun)###

-Ever tried to simply run a program while editing it's code in a deep nested directory?
+Ever tried to simply run a program while editing its code in a deep nested directory?
 SiegeRun digs deep, finds the binary, and runs it for you.

 Example: